-- Press the field for the form to reopen it.
+- Select the field for the form to reopen it.
 On the Sent page, this instead opens a copy of the form and its answers.
 The text in this field defaults to the raw data of the survey.
 To replace it with something else, see instance names.

-- The Send Surveys button on the Outbox page submits all forms currently listed within it.
+- The Send Surveys button on the Outbox page submits all forms currently listed in it.
 This button does not exist on the Sent page; however, the Sent page instead has an Empty Sent Surveys button, which clears the listing of all sent forms.
 It does not delete the surveys from their destination.
 There is no equivalent button on the Drafts page.

 - Delete deletes the form from the device.
 This button is not present on the Sent page.

 On the individual survey page, you can fill in the data requested by the survey's creator.
 Surveys are modular and designed for specific purposes, so the actual layout and presentation will vary from survey to survey.
 However, the Menu button and its contents remain the same throughout.

 To create a set of favorite answers that you can reuse, first complete a survey with your preferred answers.
 Then use the Menu button to select Set as favorite answers (1a above) before submitting it.
 This saved survey will now be marked with a star icon in the Sent list, and the Paste answers from favorite option (1b above) will become visible.
 This menu option will apply your favorite answers to the current survey automatically.